mcwingstar/baseprompts/career_advisory.md

 "After 8 years building product leadership skills, I recognized I needed formal training in finance and strategy to make the jump to general management.
 The full-time MBA gives me that foundation while creating a clean break to reposition myself for corporate roles."

 **What Do You Bring?**
 "I bring proven ability to scale products, build high-performing teams, and navigate complex stakeholder environments.
-My technical foundation means I can work effectively with engineering, my design background means I obsess over user experience, and my strategic training means I connect product decisions to business outcomes."
+I started as a developer building CRM and sales systems, moved into UX design, and progressed into product leadership.
+This technical foundation means I can work effectively with engineering, my design background means I obsess over user experience, and my strategic training means I connect product decisions to business outcomes.
+I've been making resource allocation recommendations and build vs. buy decisions for years - the MBA gives me the formal finance training to do this at an executive level."

 **Address the Public Sector Concern Head-On:**
-"I understand the perception risk of 8 years in public media.
+"I understand the perception risk of a decade at ABC.
 That's precisely why I'm doing the MBA and being deliberate about this transition.
-I've consistently delivered growth in a complex, stakeholder-heavy environment.
-Now I want to apply that discipline in commercial settings where urgency and focus can compound impact faster."
+I've consistently delivered growth in a complex, stakeholder-heavy environment while being involved in commercial decisions like vendor negotiations, resource allocation, and even leading evaluation of ad tech acquisitions.
+Now I want to apply that discipline in commercial settings where I have formal P&L ownership and where urgency and focus can compound impact faster."

 ## Network Development Plan